niya-ma-1/DIG333-Project1/README.md

 Turning my breadboard into a chip took me another 10+ hours.
 I first soldered a chip, only to realize that my amplifier is placed backwards.
 Here is the first chip <br>
 <img src="amp_chip_1.jpeg" width="25%" height="25%">
 <img src="amp_chip_2.jpeg" width="25%" height="25%"><br>
 I had to cut part of chip and put it onto a new one.
-I also make a tinkercad simulation hoping it would help simulate the chip, but it was not very useful.
+I also make a tinkercad simulation hoping it would help simulate the chip, but it was not very useful. <br>
 <img src="amp_tinkercad.png" width="25%" height="25%>
 This is the final product. <br>
 <img src="amp_chip_final.jpeg"  width="20%" height="20%"><br>